 CRO can be done on category pages, landing pages, product pages, or anything where a shopper can reach.

-The ecommerce conversion rate on an average is from 1% to 2%.
+The eCommerce conversion rate on average is from 1% to 2%.

 Although you do everything correctly, you can predict to win a sale of about 2%.

 A 2+ percent conversion rate must be the base for your online selling business.

 Note that there are noteworthy conversion rate differences between countries, industries, devices, seasons, and much more.

 Hence, it is vital to develop your KPIs depending on the average conversion rates in your domain industry, taking your data into account as much as possible.

 In addition, you must always be cautious while making comparisons with the competitors.
 For example, on average, Amazon boasts a conversion rate of 13%, which is about 7 times the market average.